ZRSDP has been involved in numerous smaller projects helping out where we can. Here are some of the areas we’ve been involved:

 After visiting Makowe School in 2009, it was evident that the community was starving.
 Sharing all they had, the community was surviving only on only one small meal a day of maize meal, roots and leaves.
 As a result children were unable to attend school and were spending their time foraging for food.
 Immediately Justin, Nikki and our local partner Kathy sourced maize for the community to ensure they had enough to eat until that year’s harvest.
 As an act of gratitude the community post harvest gave back more food to the local hospital!

 ZRSDP set about to ensure that this wouldn’t happen again to the community and affect the success of our project in Makowe.
 It was evident that there was little support for subsistence farming and communities lacked knowledge as to how to produce maximum yields.
-Nikki got in touch with a local organization called Foundation For Farming (www.foundationsforfarming.org) who run farming workshops.
-In October 2009, they were taught soil science and farm management to maximize productivity of subsistence farming .The training lasted 3 days; with seeds, fertilizer and funding provided by ZRSDP.
+Nikki got in touch with a local organisation called Foundation For Farming who run farming workshops.
+In October 2009, they were taught soil science and farm management to maximise productivity of subsistence farming .The training lasted 3 days; with seeds, fertiliser and funding provided by ZRSDP.
 Over 300 farmers attended from Makowe and surrounding districts, 3 times the number anticipated.
 They are expected to improve annual yields to ensure a constant supply of food for both parents and children – with excess produce being sold as an income.
 Children can now spend less time foraging for food and more time at school.

 Whitewater Primary School 2009